-Shaking should only be done when there is a hot fire.
+Shaking should be done only when the stove is a hot fire.
 The frequency of shaking will depend on the type of stove and the degree of burning.
-Shaking should only be done at least once a day and preferably twice a day.
+Shaking should be done at least once a day, but factory recommends twice a day.
 Best results from shaking with most grates will occur if short, "choppy" strokes are used rather than long, even strokes.
 The amount of shaking is critical.
-Too little or too much, can result in the extinguishing of the fire due to air flow.
-The proper amount normally occurs when red coals first start to drop through onto the bed of ashes.
+Too little or too much, can result on the extinguishing of fire due to air flow, the proper amount normally occurs when red coals first start to drop through onto the bed of ashes.

-DRAFT CONTROL
+DRAFT CONTROLS

 The heat output of the coal is controlled by the primary draft control, usually found on the bottom door.
-Experience will dictate the proper settings for heat requirements.
+Experience will dictate the proper settings for heat output.

-Coal responds very slowly to changes in draft settings.
-Because of this slow response time, over-correcting is common problem.
+Coal responds very slowly to changes in the draft settings.
+Due to this slow response time, overcorrecting is a common problem.
 When changes in heat output are needed, make only small changes in the draft setting and wait for the temperature to stabilize.